-Through the MeHI, MassTech is working to accelerate the growth and adoption of technologies that save lives and reduce costs in healthcare.
+Through MeHI, MassTech is working to accelerate the growth and adoption of technologies that save lives and reduce costs in healthcare.
 MeHI was created through the passage of Chapter 305 of the Acts of 2008, tasked to improve healthcare quality and increase efficiency through the increased adoption of innovative technologies.
 MeHI connects policymakers, healthcare experts, physicians, and business leaders, helping to break down the barriers to widespread integration of these advanced technologies.

 Chapter 224 of the Acts of 2012 included provisions which enhanced MeHI's charge to expand its focus on key priorities including the statewide implementation of electronic health records ("EHRs") in all provider settings, helping providers connect these EHRs to the Commonwealth's health information exchange, the Mass Hlway, identify and promoting technologies with the potential to improve the quality and reduce the cost of healthcare; helping providers continue to evolve their use of EHRs to comply with future meaningful use stages; and promoting the understanding of the benefits of Health Information Technology ("Health IT") to providers, patients, and the general public.
 This law also created a requirement that providers implement and use electronic health record technology in order to continue to practice in the Commonwealth.
 MeHI helps providers comply with this requirement through educational programs, technical support, and grants to support implementation of EHRs in healthcare delivery settings.
-To support this, the Massachusetts Legislature provided MeHI with funding of \$28.5 million over a four year period which began on July 1, 2013.
+To support this, the Massachusetts Legislature provided MeHI with funding of \$28.5 million over a four-year period, which ended in fiscal year 2017.

-In January 2016, Governor Charlie Baker announced the establishment of a Massachusetts Digital Health Initiative designed to position Massachusetts as the leading global ecosystem for digital health innovation, and announced that MeHI would serve as the state's implementation agency for the Digital Health Initiative.
+In January 2016, Governor Charlie Baker announced the establishment of a Massachusetts Digital Health Initiative designed to position Massachusetts as the leading global ecosystem for digital health innovation, and announced that MeHI would serve as the state's implementation agency for the Initiative.
 Digital Health is among the fastest growing industry sectors in the country and Massachusetts is positioned at the forefront of this growth, combining its strengths in both healthcare and technology to drive digital health innovation.
-Massachusetts is already home to more than 350 digital health companies and aims to increase the growth of this industry.